Police nab fake vehicle plate number printers in Ondo – The Sun Nigeria

 Lukman Olabiyi

-Operatives of the Federal Special Anti-robbery Squad (FSARS) deployed to Ondo State by the Inspector General of Police (IGP), Mohammed Adamu have arrested two suspects who allegedly specializes in the printing of fake vehicle, motorcycle plate numbers, vehicle license, hackney permit among others.
+Operatives of the Federal Special Anti robbery Squad (FSARS) deployed to Ondo State by the Inspector General of Police (IGP), Mohammed Adamu, have arrested two suspects, who allegedly specialised in the printing of fake vehicle plate numbers, license and hackney permit, among others.

-FSARS, Lagos which is in charge of the Commissioner of Police (CP) , Mr. Fimihan Adeoye was deployed to Ondo State by IGP to wage war against kidnapping, armed robbery and other vices in the state.
+Commissioner of Police in charge of FSARS, Lagos, Mr. Fimihan Adeoye, was deployed to Ondo State by IGP to wage war against kidnapping, robbery and other vices.

-A police source said that the illegal activities of the suspects led to the lose of millions of naira in revenue generation by the Ondo State Government.
+A police source said that the illegal activities of the suspects led to the loss of millions of naira in revenue by the Ondo State Government.

-Police alleged that nemesis caught up with the suspects when some vehicle owners in Ondo State sent a petition to IGP Adamu that half of the vehicles and motorcycles operating in Ondo state were using fake plate numbers and documents being sold to them by some syndicates.
+Police alleged that nemesis caught up with the suspects when some vehicle owners in Ondo State sent a petition to Adamu that half of the vehicles and motorcycles operating in Ondo State were using fake plate numbers and documents being sold to them by some syndicates.

-The Police team after days of intelligence gathering swooped on the suspects at their hideout and arrested two, while their leader called Francis managed to escaped.
+The police team after days of intelligence gathering swooped on the suspects at their hideout and arrested two, while their leader called Francis managed to escape.

 During investigation, according to the police, the arrested suspects allegedly confessed to the crime and said that they have been supplying fake plate numbers and documents to motorists and motorcycle riders operating in Ondo State for long.

-The suspects led the police to arrest about twenty motorcycles and their riders that bought the plate numbers and documents from them.
+The suspects led the police to arrest about 20 motorcycles and their riders that bought the plate numbers and documents from them.

 A police source said that they have launched a manhunt for the arrest of other buyers of the fake number plates and documents and that after investigation, the suspects would be charged to court.